top of page

 Proposed Cable Logic

 Your market may require complex logic for inserting proposed cables, using several rules for placing them.
-Custom proposed cable logic modules are available for making inserting proposed cables simple, making calling make ready simpler, faster, and more effective.
-Reach out to your client manager if you want to take advantage of this feature.
+Custom proposed cable logic modules are available for making inserting proposed cables simple and determining make ready calls more quickly, simply, and effectively.
+Reach out to our support team if you want to take advantage of this feature.

 Under "Proposed Cable Logic" is where you can choose between the "Basic" logic (which is the default for the software), or the cable logic modules that are custom made for you.
+You may also select which Photo Routine (that include a single wire) should run when you insert the proposed.
+The Proposed Cable Option available lets you turn on or off whether the height of the proposed cable in the midspan should be adjusted if its traced cable on the pole is adjusted.
 Make sure to "Save" any changes.

 Pole Loading

-Here is where you can configure different aspects of pole loading for Integrated Pole Loading.
-The Attributes, Tools, and Photo Inputs here work the same way the Attributes, Tools, and Photo Inputs previously discussed do; these are just filtered Attributes, Tools, and Photo Inputs that are relevant to pole loading.
+Here is where you can configure different aspects of pole loading for Integrated Pole Loading or Parallel Pole Loading Exports.
+The Attributes, Tools, and Photo Inputs here work the same way as the Attributes, Tools, and Photo Inputs previously discussed; these are just filtered Attributes, Tools, and Photo Inputs that are relevant to pole loading.

 The options in the dropdown for Pole Specs comes from the pole_spec attribute.
 If you need other options for Pole Spec, you'll need to edit the "Pole Spec" attribute's picklist.
 This picklist should be populated by your client file.